 - ½ teaspoon pepper

-- ¼ teaspoon low sodium soy sauce (or tamari if gluten free)
+- ¼ teaspoon low sodium soy sauce use tamari for gluten free version

 - 1 tablespoon honey

 - 4 tablespoon water, separated

 - 1 teaspoon garlic powder

 - 2 teaspoon ground ginger

 - Combine egg, onion powder, garlic powder, soy sauce, salt and pepper in a medium sized mixing bowl.
 Mix until combined.